HIST5360-f16/QGIS1-Cuba/Cuba tutorial.md

 ![CRS selection](Screenshots/CRS selection.png)

-5. Build a base map: Open these vectors, then change the way they look using by making adjustments under each's “Properties.”
+5. Build a base map:
-    - CUB\_adm0.shp; change so there is no color fill.
-Click on fill style and select simple line
+   - Open the vector layer titled "CUB\_adm0.shp"; change so there is no color fill.
+Click on fill style and select simple line.
-    - CUB\_adm1.shp; same as above
+    - Open the vector layer "CUB\_adm1.shp"; just as above, click on fill style and selct simple line.
-    - CUB\_roads.shp; change the color and width of the lines so they are easier to see
+    - Open the vector layer "CUB\_roads.shp"; change the color and width of the lines so they are easier to see.

 ![No fill outline](/Screenshots/No fill outline.png)

-6. Look at the attribute table of CUB\_adm1.shp.
+6.	right click on the CUB\_adm1.shp layer and go to view attribute table.
 These show the country’s 14 provinces.
 Note which one of the columns gives the name of the province.
 Make note of the name of that column.
 Close the attribute table.
 Go into the “properties” for CUB\_adm1.shp and click on “labels”.
-Change it so that your map shows the names of the provinces in a large font.
+Change it so that your map shows the names of the provinces in a large font (i.e. 18 pt).

 7. Download "Cuba, island, georif.zip" from the repository folder.
 Import the .tif file into QGIS as a raster file.
+The map "Cuba, Island" can be downloaded [here](http://jcb.lunaimaging.com/luna/servlet/detail/JCBMAPS~1~1~6264~115902445:Cuba-en-Iamaica,-soo-als-die-door-K?sort=normalized_date%2Cfile_name%2Csource_author%2Csource_title&qvq=q:cuba;sort:normalized_date%2Cfile_name%2Csource_author%2Csource_title;lc:JCBMAPS~1~1&mi=52&trs=126).

-8. Go back to CUB\_adm0.shp and CUB\_adm1.shp and change the width of the lines so they are visible.
+8. Go back to CUB\_adm0.shp and CUB\_adm1.shp by going into properties and change the width of the lines so they are visible.

-9. In the left-hand “layers” panel, drag the raster layer so you can see the parish lines over the historical map.
+9. In the left-hand “layers” panel, drag the raster layer to the bottom of the layers so you can see the parish lines over the historical map.

 ![Poorly georeferenced island](/Screenshots/Poorly geofrenced island.png)

 10. Go back to the repository folder and download the file named Port of Havana_modified.tif.
-Import that into QGIS.
+The map "Port of Havana" can be downloaded [here](http://jcb.lunaimaging.com/luna/servlet/detail/JCBMAPS~1~1~1089~101600001:Port-de-la-Havane-dans-l-Isle-de-Cu?sort=normalized_date%2Cfile_name%2Csource_author%2Csource_title&qvq=q:havana;sort:normalized_date%2Cfile_name%2Csource_author%2Csource_title;lc:JCBMAPS~1~1&mi=21&trs=32).
+Import that into QGIS as a raster layer.
 Drag the raster over your GIS map.
 You can also adjust the transparency on both of your historical maps in order to see the provincial boundaries.

 11. Save your work.
 Close QGIS